Kirbyrawr/stellar-sample-unity/Readme.md

 Those clauses are the followings:
 - You must not upload this SDK to the Unity Asset Store.
-- You must not upload this SDK without major changes to the Stellar Build Challenge.
+- You must not upload this SDK to the Stellar Build Challenge.
 *(You can still upload contributions or projects you made with it)*

 Platforms